Water supply and sanitation in Abu Dhabi: History

 The sector was to be regulated by a public agency with a certain degree of autonomy from the government.
-The new structure was formally adopted through law No (2) concerning the regulation of the water and electricity sector passed in 1998.
+The new structure was formally adopted through Law No (2) Concerning the Regulation of the Water and Electricity Sector in the Emirate of Abu Dhabi passed in 1998.
 The holding company ADWEA and the regulator, the Regulation and Supervision Bureau (RSB), were functionally established shortly afterwards.
 In 2000 the government signed the first contract for a private power and desalination plant.
 The sanitation sector was initially left out of the reform and remained a responsibility of the Abu Dhabi Municipality, despite heavy investments that were required for wastewater treatment and reuse.
 Only in 2005 a separate sanitation operator, Abu Dhabi Sewerage Services Company, was established.